Mouhlal/Todo-list--User/README.md

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
 # Todo-list--User app , where users can securely log in and start creating their tasks.
-With seamless user authentication and task management, it offers a streamlined experience for organizing daily activities , Created by Laravel and Mysql and TailwondCSS
+With seamless user authentication and task management, it offers a streamlined experience for organizing daily activities , Created by Laravel and Mysql and TailwindCSS